The Museum Houses Some Manuscripts Of Adam Mickiewicz:

 This last of Mickiewiczs accomodations was exceptionally simple and penorious.
 The following description was made by one of the Polish visitors after the poet had passed away:’’…I saw that large parlour of one quadrangle window that he had lived in.
 A vestibule led into it.
 The furbishing was made up of a table, several simple chairs, and a bed, even simplier, covered with a straw mattress and a Turkish rug, was in the corner.
 The room emanated emptiness, it was dark an even damp, and it reminded me of our inn room; the kind you sometimes find during autumn travels on the Ukranian trails’’.

 This was the accomodation that the poet had regarded only as transitory before his planned trip to Bulgaria and Serbia.
 Yet, it was here that he died on November 26, 1855.

-The house was renovated after a fire in 1870.
-The museum was opened in 1955 with the help of the Museum of Literature in Warsaw.
+The house was renovated after the 1870 fire and museum was opened in the year 1955 which was the 100th anniversary of the poet's death, with the help of the Museum of Literature in Warsaw.
 The crypt where Mickiewicz was temporarily buried for the period of one month is located in the basement.
 The museum houses some manuscripts of Adam Mickiewicz, historical documents and paintings.